 Candidates for the DSSA are nominated by the general public and NSC members.
 To be eligible, candidates must have had a sustained impact on the safety movement at the local, national or international level that resulted in increased injury prevention.
 This may also include advancement of safety theory and research.

-Get the nomination form here.
-For more information, please contact Sarah Van Huis at Sarah.VanHuis@nsc.org.
+Nominations for the 2017 award closed May 14 For more information, please contact Sarah Van Huis at Sarah.VanHuis@nsc.org.

 History of the DSSA

 The first Distinguished Service to Safety Award was presented in 1942 to recognize individuals and companies who significantly supported U.S. workers during World War II by reducing occupational injuries.
 The award was restructured into four levels in 1951, and then reinstated in April 1954 as the highest Council award to individuals.
 The Distinguished Service to Safety Award is presented annually at the opening session of